1974–75 New York Nets season: Playoffs

 Two days before the Semifinals began, the Nets and Colonels had a Tiebreaker game played to settle who would be the Eastern Division Champion and play the Memphis Sounds.
-Julius Erving scored 34 points for the Nets but Artis Gilmore grabbed 33 rebounds for Kentucky.
-The Colonels won the game 108-99 in Kentucky, thus the Nets were slated to play the Spirits.
+Julius Erving scored 34 points for the Nets, but Artis Gilmore grabbed 33 rebounds for Kentucky, which was more rebounds than the entire Nets team got that game.
+The Colonels won the game 108–99 in Kentucky, thus the Nets were slated to play the Spirits of St. Louis.